WEEKLY POSTER COLLECTION

 Week 9

 The Zone of Interest was the area around Auschwitz where the Nazis lived and worked.
-Inspired by one of the film’s officially released posters, the hole at the flower's center has been made to represent the camp, a black void emanating darkness into everything.
+Inspired by one of the film’s officially released posters, the hole at the flower's center has been made to represent the camp.
 The title and credits surround the dark, much like how the Zone trapped its victims within the clutches of its evil.
 The mood is disgust.
 The mood is horror.
 The mood is shock and disbelief that lives continue to be lost to genocide even today.
-Red is for spilled blood, spreading for miles beyond the gates of Hell.
+Red is for blood.

 Pen tool, gaussian blur, path offset used.